SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch4_Transaction_Management.md

 > * How SQLite avoids deadlocks
 > * How SQLite implements journal protocols
 >
->   > BTW, what is journaling protocols
+>   > BTW, what are journaling protocols
 >
 > * How SQLite managers savepoints in user transactions
 >